-To achieve the integration with Merseyside, Halton Borough Council officers have been working, with the support of external consultants, to accomplish the following objectives:
+To achieve this integration, officers are working, with the support of external consultants, to accomplish the following objectives:

-- An approved Action Plan for Halton Borough Council (March 2007); - A Memorandum of Understanding (Completed and Agreed October 2006); - A formal Inter Authority Agreement (Spring 2007); - A joint Communications and Awareness Protocol with the MWDA.
-(Completed November 2006); - Interim arrangements/succession strategy for Halton's current waste management contracts (January 2007); - A public panel consultation on methods for achieving objectives of the Action Plan (January 2007); - An updated Waste Management Strategy for Halton (October 2007).
+- An approved Action Plan for Halton Borough Council (July 2007); - A Memorandum of Understanding (completed October 2006); - A formal Inter Authority Agreement (Summer 2007); - A joint Communications and Awareness Protocol with the MWDA.
+(Completed November 2006); - Interim arrangements/succession strategy for Halton's current waste management contracts (January 2007); - A public panel consultation on methods for achieving objectives of the Action Plan (Autumn 2007); - An updated Waste Management Strategy for Halton (March 2007).